SaaS

 It’s a well-known fact that it costs more to acquire a new customer than to retain a current customer.
 Unlike manual billing methods, an automated billing platform provides ongoing customer payment and renewal notifications to recover revenue when payments fail and identify churn risk in a timely manner.

-These regular, automated communications enable SaaS businesses to keep in touch with their customers, maintain active customer payment methods for successful collections, and avoid preventable customer churn.
+These regular, automated communications enable SaaS businesses to keep in touch with their customers, maintain active customer payment methods for successful collections of recurring payments, and avoid preventable customer churn.
+Ultimately, these management tools increase the customer lifecycle, driving revenue growth for subscription businesses.

 5. Quick Pricing Changes